 Aerating is perhaps the most critical winterization service.
 Aerating relieves compaction that occurs over time and allows sunlight and air down into the soil, which stimulates root growth.
 Improving root growth is important because the grass roots can then reach more nutrients found deeper in the soil.
 In short, to aerate your lawn is to improve its health, which will improve the quality and lushness of your lawn the following year.

 Urban Eden Landscaping knows that it is tough work keeping up with the demands of your lawn, but we are here to help!
-If you would like us to winterize your lawn or perform any other landscape services, contact us today.
-For more information about fall and winter lawn care tips click here.
+If you would like us to winterize your lawn or perform any other landscape services, contact us today or fill out a free estimate form online.